 Yoga Shastra II, Pranayama, Meditation and Rasayana, Vajikarna

-Ayurveda Sooksma Chikitsa (subtle therapies), and Ayurveda Research methodology
+Ayurveda Suksma Chikitsa (subtle therapies), and Ayurveda Research methodology

-For additional information about the AP Program please click HERE
+For additional information about the AP Program or to receive the Course Catalog, simply click HERE